 When J.J. was 10 years old, he witnessed his abusive father shoot and kill his mother and then himself in a horrific murder-suicide in Denver CO (see the newspaper articles below).
 His desperate act concluded several years of emotional and physical abuse inflicted upon their family.
 He was apparently suffering from what we now know as PTSD, after being seriously wounded fighting in Europe as a US Army tank commander in World War II.

-Since 2006, our volunteers have provided a variety of strategies and services to help dozens of domestic, dating, child and sexual abuse victims and their families.
-We’ve:
+Since 2006, our volunteers have provided a variety of services to help dozens of domestic, dating, child and sexual abuse victims and their families.

 - Wrote and arranged dozens of news stories